sandbox-quantum/Tangelo/README.rst

 From source, using setuptools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This package can be installed by first cloning this repository with ``git clone``\ , and typing the following command in the root directory:
+This package can be installed by downloading or cloning the contents of this repository, and typing the following command in the root directory:

 .. code-block::